 The AML Code now expands the ways a BVI institution may carry out verification procedures, whether in physical ‘wet ink’ paper form or by electronic and digital means.
 This verification process may include the use of proprietary software and/or programme by a BVI institution to conduct electronic/digital verification – including verification by digital, electrical, magnetic, optical, electromagnetic, biometric and photonic form.

 A BVI institution relying on this type of verification, must ensure that it engages in an cyclical monitoring process (at least every three years) to keep track of any changes in the stipulated conditions or to satisfy itself as regards compliance or non-compliance with the stipulated conditions, and to act accordingly.

 The new rules also stipulate circumstances in which a BVI institution should not rely on electronic/digital records, including but not limited to circumstances where the relevant information contained in the record is not capable of being displayed in a legible form, the electronic/digital record appears to be damaged, altered or incomplete, or where an electronic/digital signature or other kind of authentication accompanying or included with the electronic/digital record appears to be altered or incomplete.

 Reliance on third party platforms

-The new rules clarify that BVI institutions that carry out verifications relying on the electronic, digital or other data of an organisation, the BVI institution should ensure that it is independently established and that it uses and accesses an extensive range of accurate and reliable information sources (generating both positive and negative information) which could link a customer to current and historical data.
+The new rules clarify that BVI institutions that carry out verifications relying on the electronic, digital or other data of an organisation, should ensure that they are independently established and that they use and access an extensive range of accurate and reliable information sources (generating both positive and negative information) which could link a customer to current and historical data.